embedly/embedly-docs/products.rst

 you will need.

-To get started, try out a few links in our `Explorer </docs/explore/article>`_ or jump straight into the :doc:`Read's API documentation <read/api/index>`.
+To get started, try out a few links in our `Explorer </docs/explore/article>`_ or jump straight into the :doc:`Read API documentation <read/api/index>`.

 Display
 -------
 Display is made for dealing with any image on the web.
 With this product you can resize, crop, fill, and even securely proxy images on your site.

-To get started, check out the :doc:`Display's API  <display/api/index>`.
+To get started, check out the :doc:`Display API  <display/api/index>`.